AuzFox/ERA-3D-Docs/docs/api-reference.md

 	__Arguments__:

-	- `#!c vec3 v: the vector to rotate by`
+	- `#!c vec3 v`: The vector to rotate by

 	__Description__:

-	Rotates the topmost matrix of the current matrix by the 3d vector v.
+	Rotates the topmost matrix of the current matrix stack by the 3D vector __v__.

 	Rotation angles must be in degrees.